 You can submit a formal application for a research degree through the UNSW Graduate Research School (GRS).

-Check the key dates for scholarship applications.
+Check the key dates, opens in a new window for scholarship applications.
 If the closing date for scholarship applications is approaching, submit a formal application through the GRS.

 Find out more